jcerda94/group21WildLifeRefuge/Tree_Doc.md

 # Main Interaction Point

 Tree.js is used at Hare.js.
-For instance, when a hare dectect a hawk is close by, hare is searching for nearest tree for hiding place.
+For instance, when a hare detect a hawk is close by, hare is searching for nearest tree for hiding place.

 See Hare.js